 New York must stay home, Cuomo mandates as coronavirus cases spike

-Gov. Andrew Cuomo announced Friday that he will sign an Executive Order mandating 100% of New York's workforce must stay home, excluding essential services, as the number of coronavirus cases in the state spiked.
+Gov. Andrew Cuomo announced Friday that he will sign an executive order mandating 100 percent of New York's workforce must stay home, excluding essential services, as the number of coronavirus cases in the state has spiked.

 In a tweet Friday, he said the order would exclude pharmacies, grocery stores, and others.